 So now I’m planning on adding the Comfort and Convenience Package when I order my Bolt.

-Remote Start is a standard feature that I planned to ignore, again because the weather is mind here.
+Remote Start is a standard feature that I planned to ignore, again because the weather is mild here.
 Instead, I learned it’s a great way to pre-heat the whole car interior while the car is plugged in, so I use wall power instead of battery power and range to warm up the car.

 The big surprise in all of this is that in a gas car, heating the interior just siphons waste heat from the engine – it’s free.
 In an Electric Vehicle, the battery and wheels don’t generate anywhere near a gas engine’s heat.
 Because of that lack of ‘free’ heat, the Bolt uses what amounts to an electric space heater to heat the interior, and that takes a lot of Watts.